mitojala/test/docs/intro/pole.md

-Basic Training for producers, ALS Data, Bundle : TerraScan, TerraModeler, TerraPhoto, TerraMatch / 3 days
+Basic Training for ALS Data producers, Bundle : TerraScan, TerraModeler, TerraPhoto, TerraMatch / 3 days
 ==============

 In this training project, we will consider you as a aerial lidar data producer.
-We will go through steps from boresight calibration to end products using 4 of our products : TerraScan, TerraModeler, TerraPhoto, TerraMatch.
+We will go through all steps from boresight calibration to end products using 4 of our products : TerraScan, TerraModeler, TerraPhoto, TerraMatch.

 #### Training data sets